-All Scenic, All the Time
+All Gorgeous, All the Time

 Access to Klickitat County and the Columbia River Gorge is as easy as it is enjoyable.
 Klickitat County is located on the north bank of the Columbia River in South Central Washington between Skamania County to the west, Benton County to the east, and Yakima to the north.

 Our communities are located along major transportation routes, including interstate highways, two railroad lines, and the Columbia River.
 One of the best features of Klickitat County is its paradoxical nature as both a remote, quiet getaway and an easy-to-access area not far from Portland.

 The area can be accessed from nearly every direction:

 - Flying in: The Portland International Airport (PDX) is about an hour from White Salmon.
 There are smaller airports in Hood River and Dallesport.

 - Drive from Portland, Oregon: Portland is a primary visitor gateway, lying only 60 miles to the wesr but a whole world away.
 Oregon’s I-84 snakes along the river, offering beautiful vistas and access to waterfalls and trails on the way to Cascade Locks, Hood River, Mosier, and The Dalles.

 - Drive from Vancouver, Washington: Highway 14 offers a beautiful drive out of Vancouver and east through the Gorge.
 This two-lane highway is well maintained through the year and connects Vancouver to White Salmon, Bingen, Lyle, Dallesport, and on out to Goldendale, WA.

 - By train: Amtrak service to Bingen and Wishram is available from Portland and carries visitors along the fabled Columbia River Gorge to our sunny and drier side of the mighty Cascades mountain range.
 Learn more here.